soxueren/atsd/api/sql/README.md

 ## Monitoring

-Monitoring query execution is an important administrative tasks in order to optimize database performance, to identify and prevent expensive and long-running queries by providing feedback to end-users and application developers.
+Monitoring query execution is an important administrative task in order to optimize database performance, to identify and prevent expensive and long-running queries and to providing feedback to end-users and application developers.

 ### Query Reporting